 Road Occupancy Licence (ROL) from Transport for NSW (TfNSW)

-Prior to any works commencing, the applicant shall obtain a ROL from TfNSW in conjunction with Council’s permit under Section 138 of the Roads Act 1993.
+Prior to any works commencing, the developer shall obtain a ROL from TfNSW in conjunction with Council’s permit under Section 138 of the Roads Act 1993.

 The developer shall apply for a ROL from the TfNSW Traffic Operations Unit (TOU) prior to commencing work within the classified road reserve or within 100m of traffic signals.
 The application will require a Traffic Management Plan (TMP) to be prepared by a person who is certified to prepare Traffic Control Plans.
 Should the TMP require a reduction of the speed limit, a Direction to Restrict will also be required from the TOU.
 Please allow two (2) weeks prior to commencement of work to process the ROL.